jakefb/it-scripts/README.md

 1. The installer script will install homebrew to `/opt/homebrew` as the `homebrew` user.
 The `homebrew` user will be the owner of this directory.
 1. The installer script modifies the permissions of `/opt/homebrew/bin/brew` so it can only be executed by the user `homebrew`, as a step to enforce users not to run the homebrew `brew` executable as users other than the `homebrew` user.
 1. The installer script creates a bash script at `/usr/local/bin/brew`, and because `/usr/local/bin` is part of users' PATHs by default, typing `brew` triggers this script.
 This script updates the user's shell profile on the initial run, and executes the homebrew `brew` as the homebrew user on every run.
 The changes that are made to the user's shell profile on the initial run are: it adds `/opt/homebrew/bin:/opt/homebrew/sbin` to the PATH and aliases `brew` to `/usr/local/bin/brew` (which is the script).
 This alias ensures that the script runs instead of the homebrew `brew` executable, which would otherwise have precedence due to the updated PATH.
+1. The script was created to be run as root, because it was intended to be run deployed with JAMF, which runs scripts as root.
+If you don't want to run the script as root, you would have to adapt it accordingly.

 **Running the installer script**